Bibhash7/Bibhash7/README.md

 Hi there,

-I am Bibhash Ghosh, currently working as a software developer at TCS.
+I am Bibhash Ghosh, worked as an SDE-1 at Amazon, and as an Assistant System Enginner at TCS.
+I have completed my MCA ( Master of Computer Applications ) from Jadavpur University, West Bengal, India.

-Regarding my work experience I am Python Developer.
-I have worked on OpenCv, Data extraction from pdf using python and Big Data transfer using Full and Incremental Load.
+My region of interest: Big Data, ETL, SQL, DWH, ML/DL and Computer Vision.

-I have done MCA from Jadavpur University.
+Apart from that, I always love do Competitive Programming from my academics, and still exploring.
+Logic building and optimising a code/query excites me more than anything.

-I am keen to learn new technologies.
-I have excelld in C++ and Python.
-I love to do competitive programming.
+And also I am a weeb and I love to explore places and make new friends.

-Thats all in a nutshell.
-Thanks for visiting my repo.
-Hope my work will help you.
+That's all about me in a nutshell, what about you?